auth0/docs/articles/cms/wordpress/troubleshoot.md

 ## I see the error message "Failed cross origin authentication" or "No verifier returned from client" in my browser's console logs when trying to log in

 Check your "Allowed Callback URLs" and "Allowed Origins (CORS)" fields in the [Application](${manage_url}/#/applications) settings for your WordPress site to make sure those are correct.
-If you're using a Chromium-based browser, review our [docs page on cross-origin authentication](/cross-origin-authentication#limitations-of-cross-origin-authentication) to make sure you don't have third-party cookies turned off.
+If you're using a Chromium-based browser, see [Cross-Origin Authentication](/cross-origin-authentication#limitations) to make sure you don't have third-party cookies turned off.

 ## I need to rerun the Setup Wizard, but I don't see that menu option anymore.